GNOME/gnome-builder/doc/help/plugins/building/pipeline.rst

 Build Phases
 ============

-  - ``Ide.BuildPhase.PREPARE`` is the first phase of the build pipeline.
+  - ``Ide.PipelinePhase.PREPARE`` is the first phase of the build pipeline.
 Use this to create necessary directories and other preparation steps.
-  - ``Ide.BuildPhase.DOWNLOADS`` should be used to download and cache any build artifacts that are needed during the build.
+  - ``Ide.PipelinePhase.DOWNLOADS`` should be used to download and cache any build artifacts that are needed during the build.
-  - ``Ide.BuildPhase.DEPENDENCIES`` should build any dependencies that are needed to successfully build the project.
+  - ``Ide.PipelinePhase.DEPENDENCIES`` should build any dependencies that are needed to successfully build the project.
-  - ``Ide.BuildPhase.AUTOGEN`` should generate any necessary project files.
-Contrast this with the ``Ide.BuildPhase.CONFIGURE`` phase which runs the configuration scripts.
+  - ``Ide.PipelinePhase.AUTOGEN`` should generate any necessary project files.
+Contrast this with the ``Ide.PipelinePhase.CONFIGURE`` phase which runs the configuration scripts.
-  - ``Ide.BuildPhase.CONFIGURE`` should run configuration scripts such as ``./configure``, ``meson``, or ``cmake``.
+  - ``Ide.PipelinePhase.CONFIGURE`` should run configuration scripts such as ``./configure``, ``meson``, or ``cmake``.
-  - ``Ide.BuildPhase.BUILD`` should perform the incremental build process such as ``make`` or ``ninja``.
+  - ``Ide.PipelinePhase.BUILD`` should perform the incremental build process such as ``make`` or ``ninja``.
-  - ``Ide.BuildPhase.INSTALL`` should install the project to the configured prefix.
+  - ``Ide.PipelinePhase.INSTALL`` should install the project to the configured prefix.
-  - ``Ide.BuildPhase.EXPORT`` should be used to attach export hooks such as buliding a Flatpak bundle, Debian, or RPM package.
+  - ``Ide.PipelinePhase.EXPORT`` should be used to attach export hooks such as buliding a Flatpak bundle, Debian, or RPM package.

 Additionally, there are phases which have special meaning.

-  - ``Ide.BuildPhase.BEFORE`` can be XOR'd with any previous phase to indicate it should run as part of the phase, but before the phase has started.
+  - ``Ide.PipelinePhase.BEFORE`` can be XOR'd with any previous phase to indicate it should run as part of the phase, but before the phase has started.
-  - ``Ide.BuildPhase.AFTER`` can be XOR'd with any previous phase to indicate it should run as part of the phase, but after the phase has completed.
+  - ``Ide.PipelinePhase.AFTER`` can be XOR'd with any previous phase to indicate it should run as part of the phase, but after the phase has completed.
-  - ``Ide.BuildPhase.FINISHED`` indicates that a previous build request has finished.
+  - ``Ide.PipelinePhase.FINISHED`` indicates that a previous build request has finished.
-  - ``Ide.BuildPhase.FAILED`` indicates that a previous build request has failed.
+  - ``Ide.PipelinePhase.FAILED`` indicates that a previous build request has failed.

 Creating a Build Stage
 ======================